lpmi-13/current-projects/README.md

 ## 66) Remake the python conversational bot treasure hunt via web interface
-- Needs a log in, or no way to remember where the user "left off"
+- Needs a log in, or no way to remember where the user "left off" (this coule be done with firebase, like in Reactive-Resume)
-- should be enough to keep the same script and put users into a simple postgres DB
+- should be enough to keep the same script and put users into a simple data schema
 - possibly consider using serverless functions for auth

 ## 67) App and/or website with peer-reviews simplifications of scientific concepts